aidanmorgan/dot-age/README.md

 ## Testing

-The integration tests in `DotAge.Tests` validate the DotAge implementation against the reference [FiloSottile/age](https://github.com/FiloSottile/age) Golang implementation.
-To run these tests, you need to have the FiloSottile/age implementation installed on your system.
+The integration tests in `DotAge.Tests` validate the DotAge implementation against the reference [FiloSottile/age](https://github.com/FiloSottile/age) Golang implementation and [Rage](https://github.com/str4d/rage) rust implementation.
+To run these tests, you need to have the FiloSottile/age implementation and str4d/rage binaries installed.

+There is a stress test that can be run that will run random permutations of random data, you can run this by running `RUN_STRESS_TESTS=true dotnet test DotAge/DotAge.Tests/DotAge.Tests.csproj --filter "FullyQualifiedName~StressInteroperabilityTests"`

+For the passphrase tests to work, you will need a version of [expect](https://linux.die.net/man/1/expect) installed to be able to handle the terminal

 ## Features